RobinNagpal/fuel-token-track-docs/03_smart_contract.md

 contract
 ```

-In Sway, a program must declare its type, it can be a contract, a predicate, a script, or a library.
+In Sway, a program must declare its type.
+It can be a contract, a predicate, a script, or a library.
 Contracts,
 predicates, and scripts are deployable to the blockchain, while a library is for code reuse and isn't deployed directly.

 A Sway file begins by stating its type.
 A forc project can include many libraries but only one contract, script, or predicate.